Five fascinating and bizarre stories behind The Rocks’ historic buildings

 Today, each of heritage sandstone building’s five cosy bar spaces tell a different story of its past, from the dockside merchants who came to the pub to get drunk between shifts to the opium addicts who visited to ‘chase the dragon’.

-For more than 60 years, the current site of Gelatissimo had ambulances rushing through its front door, which certainly explains its wide entrance.
-Now a gelateria, for 60 years it was the site of the Circular Quay Depot of the Central District Ambulance Service, up until 1990.
+For more than 60 years, 73 George Street had ambulances rushing through its front door, which certainly explains its wide entrance, as it was the site of the Circular Quay Depot of the Central District Ambulance Service, up until 1990.
 Alterations on the building began in 1991, with a narrow public walkway created to access the rear laneway.
 It was then that the building became occupied by the famous artist Ken Duncan, and operated as the Ken Duncan Gallery.

-From flashing lights to dazzling photos to tasty gelato, 73 George Street has had a pretty special history.
+From flashing lights to dazzling photos, 73 George Street has had a pretty special history.
 But that isn’t 73 George Street’s entire story.
 Built in 1842, it was originally a 10-room pub called the King’s Head Inn, and was described as having ‘every convenience’.
 We can only imagine how far the word ‘convenience’ was stretched.

 COP SHOP TO CHOC SHOP | 91 GEORGE STREET